typicalninja/google-sr/docs/readme.md

 More examples can be found in [/tests](../tests/) directory

 # Html selectors

-For scraping we use jquery like selectors view current selectors [here](./selectors.md).
+For scraping we use jquery like selectors, view current selectors [here](./selectors.md).
 This document will be update when a update for google occurs

 # Testing